Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Main theoretical results

-To avoid consistency problems, we consider a modified version of $\hat{\Sigma}$.
-We build this modification setting on zero the coefficients of the matrix from some point.
-This technique is also called ``banding'' and was studied by \cite{bickel2008regularized} for instance.
+To avoid consistency problems, we establish additional assumptions on the covariance matrix, thus we consider a different version of $\hat{\Sigma}$.
+We get this modification by setting the coefficients of the matrix to zero from some point. \citet{bickel2008regularized} refer to this transformation as ``banding.''